luke-chugh/Face-Mask-Detector-WebApp/README.md

-# Face Mask Detector WebApp: [Application link](https://share.streamlit.io/luke-chugh/face-mask-detector-webapp/main/app.py)
+# Face Mask Detector WebApp: [[WebApp link]](https://share.streamlit.io/luke-chugh/face-mask-detector-webapp/main/app.py)

 This WebApp detect whether a person is wearing a mask or not using **MobileNet-V2** and **CV2** library